julien-diener/julien-diener.github.io/_posts/2017-12-01-Wordpress-on-AWS.md

  - database
 ---

 On September 2017, the redhat cloud I used to host my wordpress site changed its structure (and pricing).
-Ii din't fit my need anymore so moved to AWS which I used at work.
+It didn't fit my need anymore so I moved my website to AWS, which I used to work with.

-This is how this website was deployed
+Here is a summary of what I had to do:

 There are lots of tutorial that explained everything (but for solving some critical problem explained below):